tiprankstipranks

 An increase in the cost or a disruption in the flow of our imported products could adversely affect our business.

 Merchandise originally manufactured and imported from overseas makes up a large proportion of our total inventory.
 A disruption in the shipping of our imported merchandise or an increase in the cost of those products may significantly decrease our sales and profits.
 We may be unable to meet customer demands or pass on price increases to our customers.
 In addition, if imported merchandise becomes more expensive or unavailable, the transition to alternative sources may not occur in time to meet demand.
 Products from alternative sources may also be of lesser quality or more expensive than those we currently import.
-Risks associated with our reliance on imported products include: - disruptions in the shipping and importation of imported products because of factors such as: - raw material shortages, work stoppages, strikes, political unrest and civil disturbances;- problems with oceanic shipping, including shipping container shortages and delays in ports;- increased customs inspections of import shipments or other factors that could result in penalties causing delays in shipments;- economic crises, natural disasters, pandemics, international disputes and wars, including the Russia-Ukraine war and the Israel-Hamas war; and - increases in the cost of purchasing or shipping foreign merchandise resulting from: - imposition of additional cargo or safeguard measures;- denial by the United States of "most favored nation" trading status to or the imposition of quotas or other restriction on imports from a foreign country from which we purchase goods;- changes in import duties, import quotas and other trade sanctions; and - increases in shipping rates.
+Risks associated with our reliance on imported products include: - disruptions in the shipping and importation of imported products because of factors such as: - raw material shortages, work stoppages, strikes, political unrest and civil disturbances;- problems with oceanic shipping, including shipping container shortages, disruptions to significant trade routes and delays in ports;- increased customs inspections of import shipments or other factors that could result in penalties causing delays in shipments;- economic crises, natural disasters, pandemics, international disputes and wars, including the Russia-Ukraine war and the Israel-Hamas war; and - increases in the cost of purchasing or shipping foreign merchandise resulting from: - imposition of additional cargo or safeguard measures;- denial by the United States of "most favored nation" trading status to or the imposition of quotas or other restriction on imports from a foreign country from which we purchase goods;- changes in import duties, import quotas, tariffs and other trade sanctions; and - increases in shipping rates.
 Some of the inventory we sell is imported from China, which has historically been subject to efforts to increase duty rates or to impose restrictions on imports of certain products.
 If we or our suppliers or licensees are unable to source raw materials or finished goods from the countries where we or they wish to purchase them, either because of a regulatory change or for any other reason, or if the cost of doing so should increase, it could have a material adverse effect on our sales and earnings.
 A small portion of the products we buy abroad is priced in foreign currencies and, therefore, we are affected by fluctuating currency exchange rates.
 We may not be able to effectively protect ourselves in the future against currency rate fluctuations.
 Even dollar-denominated foreign purchases may be affected by currency fluctuations to reflect appreciation in the local currency against the dollar in the price of the products that they provide.
 See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" for more information about our foreign currency exchange rate exposure and any hedging activities.

 Costs - Risk 2